Descriptions and answers to common questions about the Identity Services Cooperative and the Identity Graph.

 What is the Device Co-op?

-The Device Co-op is a digital cooperative for participating Adobe Marketing Cloud customers to work together to better identify their consumers across devices.
+The Device Co-op is a digital cooperative for participating Adobe Experience Cloud customers to work together to better identify their consumers across devices.

 What technologies are used in the Device Co-op?